Grokitach/Stalker_GAMMA/Patchnotes.md

 - SVD SVU Type D + faster RPM + a bit more common
 - SVD as tier 3 in stashes
 - Bit more rare SV98 because of the integrated scope
-- TOZ106 as Type A repair
+- TOZ-106 as Type A repair
-- more rare BRN
+- more rare BRN-180
 - Poltergeists as predatory_day + bigger squads + more common flame polter
-- wpn_rpk74_16_drum as D tier
+- RPK-16 Drum LMG as D tier
-- MAC10 repair type as shotgun
-- Mac10 convert to 9x19 instead of .45

 ## UI
 - Removed damage stats from gun display